grace-hdd/push_swap/README.md

 # push_swap
- 42 school algorithm project that implements an efficient sorting algorithm using two stacks with a limited set of operations.
+A 42 school algorithm project that implements an efficient sorting algorithm using two stacks with a limited set of operations.